 2016 Legacy Achievement Award: Dwight Washabaugh – Sacramento Regional Conservation Corps

 Dwight Washabaugh has served over 21 years as the Executive Director of the Sacramento Regional Conservation Corps (SRCC).
-Prior to joining SRCC, Dwight spent over 20 years working with nonprofit agencies in Colorado and California.
+Prior to joining SRCC, Dwight spent over 20 years working with nonprofit agencies in Colorado and California and writing turkey fryer reviews for an additional outcome.
 During his years working with non-profit organizations, Dwight served as an Independent Consultant, Controller, Director of Development, and Executive Director.

 When Dwight was hired at SRCC, the Corps was at immediate risk of losing its certification with the California Conservation Corps.
 This would have resulted in the termination of numerous contracts and grants.
 Dwight made it his priority to establish programs within the SRCC that were critical elements of the certification, including a quality High School Diploma and GED program.
 Under Dwight’s leadership, SRCC is now regionally admired as a model non-profit with more than 20 years of “clean” audits.

 During Dwight’s tenure as Executive Director, more than 5,000 youth have participated in SRCC programming.
 Through his leadership at SRCC, he also served as the President of the California Association of Local Conservation Corps (CALCC) from 2000 – 2001, served on the California Charter School Association Member Council (2003 – 2005), and represented CALCC on the Planning and Conservation League Board of Directors for 14 years.